 We’ve already revealed the best Labor Day recipes and some of our favorite things to do on LDW, but we’ve left out one key thing: What type of get-together should you throw?
-We’re not saying that a picnic or barbecue is cliché (we love them), but it might be fun to veer beyond the classic celebrations this year with some different Labor Day party ideas.
-But the question is, what to do?
-Pretty soon you’ll be cooped up for the winter, so having it outdoors is a no-brainer.
+Pretty soon you’ll be cooped up for the winter, so having your Labor Day party outdoors is a no-brainer.
 Now that the location is settled, there are so many things you can do in the fresh air (here’s to hoping the weather cooperates).
-From a festive clambake to a block party, we outlined all the cool things you can do to celebrate Labor Day this year.
+From a festive clambake to a block party, we outlined all the cool things you can do to celebrate Labor Day this year below.
 Trust us, you won’t be disappointed.

 Whether you know your neighbors well or you just met them, it could be fun to round up the troops and do something as a neighborhood.
 There’s no better way to make new friends, and you get to celebrate right in your own backyard (or your neighbor’s).
 When there are so many people, a potluck is the best way to go, and make sure to have a scavenger hunt or contest to keep the kids entertained.

 Make sure to get any necessary permits, designate a parking lot, and figure out the restroom situation.

 Go Relay Race Crazy